cloudevents/spec/roadmap.md

    1. Consider defining uniqueness constraints of event `id`.
    1. Consider which fields will be immutable (prevents annotation or redaction).
-   1. Consider validating transport bindings with load tests.
+   1. Consider validating protocol bindings with load tests.

 _1.0-rc1_ - Completed - 2019/09/19